 If #MeToo is to have any legacy at all, victims must no longer wait decades to file complaints; charges in criminal cases must be proven – a tough mission when the events are years in the past.

 The climate of Les Moonves’ fall from grace stems from acts allegedly committed decades prior.
-There will be no criminal prosecution, just public shaming, and vigilante righteousness – hardly a true victory for #MeToo justice warriors.We value your comments!
-Please weigh in on our comment section below.
+There will be no criminal prosecution, just public shaming, and vigilante righteousness – hardly a true victory for #MeToo justice warriors.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com